zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

   path: /assets/posts/github-actions/gh_actions.png
 ---

-...

 As ZenML continuously grows and expands its codebase and especially the integrations with other tools, it is vital to also expand our testing framework.
 Github Actions are an important cog in the Continuous Testing and Continuous Integration machine that we have set up.
-Originally, we were using one monolythic workflow to perform linting, unit-testing, integration testing and uploading coverage to codecov on a matrix of operating systems and python versions.
+Originally, we were using one monolithic workflow to perform linting, unit-testing, integration testing and uploading coverage to codecov on a matrix of operating systems and python versions.
 Here is one such sample of what the workflow used to look like.